 A couple of months ago, the awesome Brooklyn-based children’s band The Pop Ups contacted me, asking me if I wanted to illustrate their jazzy Halloween song Miss Elephant’s Gerald.
 There would be animals.
 Playing instruments.
 Wearing costumes.
 Oh yes, I was very interested.

 Art Director Tova Diamond at Real Simple asked me to create some illustrations for an article about sleep for their 2013 family issue.
-The article, titled “Creatures of the Night” and written by Naomi Shulman, details different child sleep behaviors and how parents can handle them.
+The article, titled "Creatures of the Night," details different child sleep behaviors and how parents can handle them.
 Each behavior is represented by a different animal.
-I knew once I read the copy that I would have fun with it, and I immediately knew what I wanted to draw […]

 Sometimes I have to remind myself that I’m an illustrator first, blogger second!
 And illustrator me has been busy working on a project.
 Here are some sketches: